 What Is the Most Ethical Fabric?

-One of the oldest fibres in the world, hemp helps keep you warm in winter and cool in summer and gets softer the more you wash it.
+Hemp, one of the oldest fibres in existence, keeps you cool in the summer and warm in the winter and gets softer the more you wash it.

 Futuristic and Innovative Fabrics

 Benefits of Sustainable Swimwear Over Traditional Swimwear

 There are microplastics everywhere.
 They are even present in the air we breathe and our oceans.
 If you consume seafood regularly enough, there is also reason to suspect that these microscopic plastic fragments may also find their way into your diet.

 So What Can Be Done?